How to Get Into UC-Santa Barbara (UCSB): Admissions Data and Strategies

 UC-Santa Barbara Admissions – SAT, ACT, Grades, Class Rank

 The University of California System has adopted a test-blind policy and will not consider ACT or SAT scores in the admissions process.
-For the Class of 2025, the mid-50% GPA range was 4.10-4.29 and an astounding 100% of students placed in the top 10% of their graduating class.
+For the Class of 2026, the average GPA was 4.29 and an astounding 100% of students placed in the top 10% of their graduating class.

 Admissions Trends & Notes